Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Relational cross-attention and the abstractor module

-Our goal is to learn relational representations which are abstracted away from object-level features in order to achieve more sample-efficient learning and improved generalization in relational reasoning.
+Our goal is to learn relational representations that are abstracted away from object-level features in order to achieve more sample-efficient learning and improved generalization in relational reasoning.
 This is not naturally supported by the entangled representations produced by standard self-attention.
-We achieve this via a simple modification of attention---we replace the values $\phi_v(x_i)$ with input-independent vectors that refer to objects, but do not encode any information about their features.
-We call the vectors \textit{symbols}.
-Hence, the message sent from object $j$ to object $i$ is the symbol identifying object $j$, $s_j$, weighted by the relation between the two objects, $R_{ij}$,
+We achieve this via a simple modification of attention---we replace the values $\phi_v(x_i)$ with vectors that \textit{identify} objects, but do not encode their features.
+We call those vectors \textit{symbols}.
+Hence, the message sent from object $j$ to object $i$ is now $m_{j \to i} = (s_j, R_{ij})$, the relation between the two objects, together with the symbol identifying the sender object,

-Symbols act as abstract references to objects.
-They do not contain any information about the contents or features of the objects, but rather \textit{refer} to objects via their position.
-The symbols $S = (s_1, s_2, \ldots)$ can be either learned parameters of the model or nonparametric positional embeddings.
-The vectors $\{s_i\}$ are `symbols' in the same sense that we call $x$ a symbol in an equation like $y = x^2$---they are a reference to an object with an unspecified value.
-The difference is that the symbols here are `distributed representations' (i.e., vectors), leading to a novel perspective on the long-standing problem of neural versus symbolic computation.
+Symbols act as abstract references to objects, akin to pointers in traditional symbolic architectures.
+They do not encode information about the contents or features of the objects, but rather \textit{refer} to objects.
+This results in improved sample efficiency and generalization by restricting the search space of computations, and allowing abstraction through shared symbols.
+We call the vectors $\{s_i\}$ `symbols' in the same sense that we call `$x$' a symbol in an equation like $y = x^2$---they reference an object with an unspecified value.
+Suppose for now that each object $x_i$ is assigned a symbol $s_i$ in a manner that satisfies this property.
+We will discuss symbol-assignment mechanisms in the next subsection.